1994–95 Portland Trail Blazers season

-However, in the playoffs, the Blazers were swept in the Western Conference First Round by a 0–3 margin against the Phoenix Suns.
-Following the season, Thorpe was traded to the Detroit Pistons, while Porter signed as a free agent with the Minnesota Timberwolves, Kersey left in the 1995 NBA Expansion Draft, and Mark Bryant signed with the Houston Rockets.
+However, in the 1995 NBA playoffs, the Trail Blazers were swept in the Western Conference First Round by a 0–3 margin against the Phoenix Suns.
+The Trail Blazers finished 24th in the NBA in home-game attendance, with an attendance of 529,759 at the Memorial Coliseum during the regular season, which was the fourth-lowest in the league.

+Following the season, Thorpe was traded to the Detroit Pistons, while Porter signed as a free agent with the Minnesota Timberwolves, Kersey was left unprotected in the 1995 NBA expansion draft, where he was selected by the Toronto Raptors expansion team, and Mark Bryant signed with the Houston Rockets.